Posoroko/directus/docs/reference/authentication.md

 Whether to retrieve the refresh token in the JSON response, or in a `httpOnly` cookie.
 One of `json`, `cookie` or `session`.
 Defaults to `json`.

+`mode: json`\ In this mode, the login method returns a JSON response containing a temporary token.
+This token is short-lived and needs to be manually included in the Authorization header of subsequent API requests.
+This mode does not set any cookies.

+`mode: session`\ In this mode, the login method does not return a token in the JSON response.
+Instead, it sets a long-lived session token in a HTTP-only cookie.
+This token is automatically included in all subsequent API requests made from the same browser.
+This mode is ideal for scenarios where you want the user to remain authenticated over a long period of time, even if they close their browser or turn off their device.

+`mode: cookie`\ This mode is similar to session, but it sets a short-lived token in a HTTP-only cookie.
+This token is automatically included in all subsequent API requests made from the same browser.
+However, because the token is short-lived, it needs to be refreshed regularly.

 ### Response

 `access_token` **string**\